Networking & port forwarding

 Port forwarding on AVF

 On the AVF backend, port forwarding is implemented over vsock rather than SLIRP hostfwd.
-Each rule creates a TCP listener on 0.0.0.0:hostPort on the Android side, which is bridged to a vsock port on the guest via the podroid-vsock-agent service.
+Each rule creates a listener on 0.0.0.0:hostPort on the Android side, which is bridged to a vsock port on the guest via the podroid-vsock-agent service.
 The privileged-port limit applies here too, for the same reason.